gradha/gradha.github.io/src/articles/18-adding-objectivec-properties-to-nimrod-objects-with-macros.rst

    ``dirty`` or ``clean``  will be mangled into a property.
 The ``internalValue`` is there precisely to test that we don't generate a property for it.
 As you can see it is identical to the left AST.

-4. For the purpose of making our macro traversing code more resilient (and fun!) this version of the example includes the ``*`` postfix operator, which is used in Nimrod to *export* symbols out of the module's scope.
+For the purpose of making our macro traversing code more resilient (and fun!) this version of the example includes the ``*`` postfix operator, which is used in Nimrod to *export* symbols out of the module's scope.
 Not required for the small example to work, it is something very common our macro would find in the real world.
 Our version will deal with it correctly when traversing the AST but we won't be using it to change the visibility of the procs generated for each property for brevity (it's quite easy to add but increases the verbosity of the example, and its already quite long as it is).

 What is missing in this AST is that the right version will be followed with a lot of proc definitions which are generated to emulate the Objective-C like properties.
-This will be the output from the initial ``generateProperties`` macro but is not particularly interesting in itself and only adds line noise.
+This would be the output from our previous ``generateProperties`` macro but is not particularly interesting in itself and only adds line noise so it has not been included in this AST representation.

 Row, row, row your AST…
 =======================